vignkri/vignesh/content/notes/quotes.md

 ---
-date: 2019-10-30
+date: 2019-11-04
-linktitle: Quotes
+linktitle: snippets
-title: Collection of Quotes and Aphorisms
+title: Notes and Highlights
 ---

-**The Dunciad** - Alexander Pope
+**The Dunciad** by Alexander Pope

 ```
 Nor public flame, nor private, dares to shine;